brian-rose/brian-rose.github.io/publications.md

 # Publications

 Here's a complete list of peer-reviewed papers from Rose group members.
+Papers are great!

 ## 2021